The Ultimate Guide to Tesla Autopilot

 Computers: 2 Nvidia Parker SoC, 1 Nvidia Pascal GPU, 1 Infineon TriCore CPU.

-Autopilot Hardware 3.0 is the latest upgrade to Tesla’s hardware, and Elon says it has all the components necessary for all Full Self Driving features.
+Autopilot Hardware 3.0, also known as the Full Self-Driving computer, is the latest upgrade to Tesla’s hardware, and Tesla CEO Elon Musk says it has all the components necessary for all Full Self-Driving features.

 Cameras: Eight cameras covering all angles.